-- The Arrington Lagoon features beautiful views of fountains, Lake Michigan, the lagoon patio and building, as well as wildlife.

-- Six sandy beaches are open for swimming from Memorial Day to Labor Day and attract over 160,000 visitors annually.

-- · Clark Street Beach

-- · Greenwood Street Beach

-- · Lee Street Beach

-- · Lighthouse Beach

-- · Lincoln Street Beach (managed by Northwestern University)
+- Lincoln Street Beach (managed by Northwestern University)

-- · South Boulevard Beach
+- o South Boulevard Beach

 - Evanston Dog Beach is a popular off-leash destination for many canine friends and their owners.
-The dog beach provides an opportunity for dogs to swim, run, and mingle on the shore of Lake Michigan.
+The dog beach provides an opportunity for dogs to swim, run, and mingle on the shore of beautiful Lake Michigan.

 - Two boat launches

-- Dempster Street Beach Launch Facility open to nonmotorized vessels
+- o Dempster Street Beach Launch Facility open to nonmotorized vessels

-- Church Street Power Boat Launch open to motorized vessels.
+- o Church Street Power Boat Launch open to motorized vessels.

 - Parks

-- · Clark Square
+- o Clark Square

-- Dawes Park
+- o Dawes Park

-- · Elliott Park
+- o Elliott Park

-- · Garden Park
+- o Garden Park

-- Burnham Shores
+- o Burnham Shores

-- Lawrence O. Lawson Park
+- o Lawrence O. Lawson Park

-- · Lighthouse Landing Park
+- o Lighthouse Landing Park

-- Lunt Park
+- o Lunt Park

-- · Patriots Park
+- o Patriots Park

-Northwestern University manages two lakefront sites open to the public - the NU Sailing Center and Lincoln Street Beach.
+- Northwestern University manages two lakefront sites open to the public the NU Sailing Center and Lincoln Street Beach.

 To better understand the condition of existing parks and facilities, a thorough conditions assessment of 154 park amenities was conducted in 2023.
 The assessment used an integrative approach based on observed conditions during park inventory, the recommended lifecycle from the Illinois Department of Natural Resources (IDNR) Useful Life Criteria, and the Americans with Disabilities Act (ADA) compliance outlined in the Evanston ADA Transition Plan.
 Overall, about two-thirds of the 154 amenities were rated poor or very poor, largely based on facility ages that exceeded the recommended useful life.
 The assessment found that current funding and maintenance levels available to replace a significant number of park amenities within recommended timeframes are inadequate.
 Numerous playgrounds, sports fields, and courts have surpassed their recommended lifespan.
 Playgrounds emerged as a distinct trend in the data because Evanston has substantially more playgrounds than neighboring communities.
-While many residents have over four playgrounds within a 10-minute walk, a staggering 78 percent are currently in poor or very poor condition.
+While many residents have over four playgrounds within a 10-minute walk, a staggering 78% are currently in poor or very poor condition.
 The previous city plan notes that the national standard for park space is 10 acres per 1,000 residents.
 Evanston falls far below that standard, but because the city is already built out and unlikely to acquire new land, the City must prioritize current park maintenance.

 The park system is well-loved, but investment in maintenance has been insufficient to provide the level of experience that users expect.
 Increased and equitable investment in facilities and services, including those geared toward early childhood development, aged populations, and recreational offerings, will improve quality of life, foster community pride, increase property values, and increase tourism.
-The inclusion of early childhood development components can provide all children with the opportunity to cultivate social, emotional, motor, cognitive, and literacy skills.
+The inclusion of early childhood development components can provide all children the opportunity to work on social, emotional, motor, cognitive, and literacy skills.
 Intergenerational design elements increase the appeal and relevance of the parks for everyone.
-Establishing parks and recreational facilities designed with a focus on public need and robust community engagement can improve current offerings.
-A dedicated replacement schedule with appropriate funding will ensure that recreational assets provide safe, relevant, and healthy opportunities for all.
+Having parks and recreational facilities designed with a focus on public need and robust community engagement can improve current offerings.
+A dedicated replacement schedule with appropriate funding will ensure that assets provide safe, relevant, and healthy opportunities for all.